chzyer/tracp/README.md

 # Tracp

 TRAffic Control in Port level
 platform: OSX/Linux

-Tracp will handle all packets which gothrough it and redirect them back to lookback.
+Tracp will handle all packets which gothrough it and redirect them back to loopback.

 # Usage: